 The European Bioinformatics Institute (EBI) hosts many different international data repositories which should be used if appropriate.
-For further information, see their COVID-19 Data Portal data submission page.
-For data types where no suitable international repository is available, your data can be deposited to the SciLifeLab Data Repository which is run by the SciLifeLab Data Centre.
-For human data which needs to be stored in a safe environment with controlled access, SciLifeLab can help with publishing and access control.
+For data types where no suitable international repository is available, your data can be deposited to the SciLifeLab Data Repository which is run by the SciLifeLab Data Centre (submissions accepted from all life science researchers in Sweden).

 Genomics & transcriptomics data

 Before submission of raw sequence data (e.g. shotgun sequencing) it is necessary to remove contaminating human reads.
 Host (human) sequence data requires restricted access, and NBIS is building a local federated version of the European Genome-phenome Archive (EGA) in Sweden (EGA-SE), allowing for the publication of sensitive personal data within a legal framework.
-Until local EGA is available, the dataset should remain in the secure analysis environment (e.g., at Bianca on Uppmax).
+Until local EGA is available, the dataset should remain in the secure analysis environment (e.g., at Bianca on UPPMAX).
 SciLifeLab can help with publishing and access control.
 In any case, we recommend to make a metadata-only record in the SciLifeLab Data Repository with contact details on how to get access, and for which a DOI (i.e., a persistent identifier) can be issued.
 The DOI can then be used in the article to refer to the dataset.
 Once the Swedish EGA is operational, and the dataset is deposited there, the access information can be changed to point to the EGA ID.
-See DOI: 10.17044/NBIS/G000014 for an example.
+See DOI: 10.17044/scilifelab.12292778 for an example.

 Protein data